KerosuoLab/Shapemetrics/README.md

 **Loading the original z-stack image in and visualizing it**

 Original z-stack image is the membrane staining image.
 We use the same image as an input file to both Ilastik machine learning and our Matlab script.
-Make sure the format is .tif!
-(The conversion from microscope format stacks to tiff can be done in FJI/ImageJ)
+Make sure the format is .tif
 ```
 imagename_MEMB = 'imagename.tif';
 original_img_MEMB = 0*pred_MEMB;